BadmWe/dspyt-webpage/dspyt/posts/2-step-guide-to-maximizing-flx-rewards.md

 ---
 title: "2 Step Guide to Maximizing FLX rewards on Reflexer Finance"
 date: "March 6, 2021"
-excerpt: "RAI is a stablecoin reminiscent of the early version of Single Collateral DAI."
+excerpt: "RAI is a stablecoin reminiscent of the early version of Single Collateral DAI.
+It is solely backed by ETH."
 cover_image: "/images/posts/reflexer/reflexer.webp"
 time_read: "5 min"
 ---